No. 6 Tennessee beats No. 3 Alabama 52-49 on late FG - KTVZ

 BY THE NUMBERS

-Hooker has thrown a touchdown pass in 18 consecutive games, tying Heath Shuler’s school record (1992-94). … In one possession in its own territory, Alabama had holding, motion and delay penalties and a fumbled snap that Bryce Young recovered.
+Tennessee quarterback Hendon Hooker has thrown a touchdown pass in 18 consecutive games, tying Heath Shuler’s school record (1992-94), … In one possession in its own territory, Alabama had holding, motion and delay penalties and a fumbled snap that Bryce Young recovered.
 The Vols got the ball on the Tide 35 and scored four plays later. … Hooker’s third-quarter interception was his first in 260 passes.

 OLD SCHOOL